gcgbarbosa/blog/content/blog/docstrings.md

 +++
-title = "TIL docstrings for Enums are placed below the attriute in python" date = "2025-07-28T11:31:36+02:00"
+title = "TIL docstrings for Enums are placed below the attribute in python" date = "2025-07-28T11:31:36+02:00"

 tags = ["development"]